-Ahab Abdel-Aziz is a partner and the Global Director of Nuclear Power Generation at Gowling WLG.
-He has been a leader in the global nuclear sector for over 25 years.
+Ahab Abdel-Aziz is a partner and global director of Nuclear Power Generation at Gowling WLG.
+He has been a leader in the global nuclear sector for more than 30 years.

-Ahab has advised leading members of the Canadian and international nuclear energy sector and government agencies in policy and legislative development, nuclear project development and finance, licensing and compliance, and dispute resolution.
-He has also advised clients in the petroleum and petrochemicals sectors, mining and forestry, manufacturing, and project developers on regulatory approvals, environmental assessment and risk management.
+Ahab has advised leading members of the Canadian and international nuclear energy sector and government agencies in policy and legislative development, nuclear project and program development and finance, licensing and compliance, and dispute resolution.
+He has also advised clients in the petroleum and petrochemicals sectors, mining and forestry, manufacturing, and project developers on regulatory approvals, environmental assessment, and risk management.

-He is recognized as one of Canada's top energy lawyers by Legal 500 Canada, Canadian Legal Lexpert Directory, Report on Business/Lexpert Special Edition: Canada's Leading Energy Lawyers, Who's Who Legal: Canada and Who's Who Legal: The International Who's Who of Energy Lawyers.
-In the 2017 edition of Legal 500 Canada, Ahab is noted as being a part of an energy team that is "responsive and personally involved" and "takes the time to understand the client's business."
+He is recognized as one of Canada's top energy lawyers by Legal 500 Canada (Leading Lawyer), Canadian Legal Lexpert Directory, Report on Business/Lexpert Special Edition: Canada's Leading Energy Lawyers, Who's Who Legal: Canada, and Who's Who Legal: The International Who's Who of Energy Lawyers.

-Ahab is the president of the Canadian Nuclear Law Organization (Canada) and a member of the Board of the International Nuclear Law Association (INLA).
+Ahab is the chair of the board of directors of the Organization of Canadian Nuclear Industries (OCNI), president of the Canadian Nuclear Law Organization (CNLO), and a member of the board of the International Nuclear Law Association (INLA).
 He is also chair of INLA's Working Group 3 (Nuclear New Build) and a member of INLA's Working Group 1 (Regulatory Affairs).
 He was a founding executive member and director of the National Brownfield Association and a past member of the National Round Table on the Environment and the Economy's (NRTEE) National Brownfield Redevelopment Strategy Task Force.

-He was also the principal author of its national policy recommendation, titled Facilitating a Brownfield Redevelopment Strategy for Canada, prepared at the request of the prime minister of Canada at the time.
-He is past Vice Chair of the Environmental Crimes and Enforcement Committee of the American Bar Association (ABA), as well as a member of the ABA's International Environmental Law Committee and Tort Trial & Insurance Practice Section.
+He was also the principal author of NRTEE’s national policy recommendation, titled Facilitating a Brownfield Redevelopment Strategy for Canada, prepared at the request of the Prime Minister of Canada at the time.
+He is past vice chair of the Environmental Crimes and Enforcement Committee of the American Bar Association (ABA), as well as a member of the ABA's International Environmental Law Committee and Tort Trial & Insurance Practice Section.
 He has previously served as an executive member of the Ontario Bar Association Environmental Law Section, and as a trustee of the Metropolitan Toronto Lawyers Association.

 He is co-author and co-editor of the Canadian Brownfields Manual (LexisNexis Butterworths, 2004-2013).